Using Organizations in Craft Console

 When this option is on, organization members must submit the order for approval.

-Craft Console: Plugin Store Approval Request (Cropped)
+Craft Console: Plugin Store Approval Request Submission

 Craft Console: Organization Orders Overview